peakphp/docs/collection/typed-structure.md

 # Typed Structure

-Typed structure is an easy to enforce types over an array or class while waiting for PHP 7.4
+Typed structure is an easy to enforce types over an array or class while waiting for PHP 7.4 typed properties.

 Here an example: